Renault UE Chenillette: Description

 The suspension system closely resembled the Vickers type.
 There were 18.4 cm wide tracks with 131 small links and three bogies per side, sprung by small leaf springs, each carrying each two small road wheels.
 The prototype had an armoured plate protecting this assembly, but it was omitted on the production vehicles to save weight, leaving only two elongated beams to brace the whole.
 Likewise, the sprocket was simplified: the prototype's had been a closed disk, the production type had six circular holes; later vehicles were fitted with a wheel with six spokes.
 There were two return rollers.
 In all the suspension system was flimsy and vulnerable.
-This was compensated by limiting the official maximum speed to thirty kilometres per hour, although the combination of a weight of just 2.64 metric tons with an engine power of 38 hp would allow for a higher speed; during testing 36 km/h was attained.
-This also reduced the chance of accidents while towing the trailer; fully loaded the road speed was reduced to 25 km/h, the cross-country speed to ten km/h.
+This was compensated by limiting the official maximum speed to 30 km/h, although the combination of a weight of just 2.64 metric tons with an engine power of 38 hp would allow for a higher speed; during testing 36 km/h was attained.
+This also reduced the chance of accidents while towing the trailer; fully loaded the road speed was reduced to 25 km/h, the cross-country speed to 10 km/h.
 The wading depth 30 cm and the trench crossing depth 120 cm.
 The turning circle was 3 m and a slope of 50% could be climbed.

 The value of the Chenillette as an armoured fighting vehicle was limited.
 In French service, the Modèle 31 carried no armament, although some later vehicles had attachment points for a removable AA-machinegun to be fitted — but this had to be operated from outside the vehicle in an awkward crouched position due to its low height.
 For the crew to use personal weapons through the hatches while sitting inside the hull was highly impractical.
 Consideration had been given to arming it with a machine-gun, but the Direction de l'Infanterie feared that if such a weapon were mounted, the UE would be misused as a light tank rather than being dedicated to its correct tactical resupply role.
 Likewise, the armour protection was minimal.
 The vertical plates had a thickness of nine millimetres, the other plates, all riveted, were six millimetres thick, just enough to stop normal rifle bullets and shell fragments.